 The game is very simple to follow and generates interesting conversations and unusual arguments.
 The great variety of jobs and personalities in the game means that the game will be different every time.
 Students are encouraged to rationalise and justify their card any way they can, which means that they can try to gain the judge’s favour by being the funniest or most inventive.
 This gently competitive edge pushes students to think creatively and means they are more inclined to generate less conventional ideas.
 Players don’t win by having the right card, they win because they give the best or most interesting explanation.

 The cards are available for download [Here].
 The card sets include some tongue in cheek professions like drug dealer, queen and magician.
-It also includes personality adjectives like forgetful and insecure.
 This creates a lot of fun combinations and unexpected debates.
-After a couple of weeks of play-testing I have received a lot of positive feedback from students.